jessepav/lacygoill-wiki-backup/vim/highlighting.md

 Otherwise,  Vim should  correctly  use  the 16  ANSI  colors  of the  underlying terminal.

-Also, you can use a color name as suggested at `:h gui-colors`, instead of a hex color  code, but  it would  make Vim  choose the  color in  its builtin/fallback palette, which will be ugly/flashy.
+Also, you can use a color name  as suggested at `:help gui-colors`, instead of a hex color code, but  it would make Vim choose the  color in its builtin/fallback palette, which will be ugly/flashy.

 ##